gui2project/5trackportastudio/README.md

 ## Requirements
 ### Dependencies
 #### Installation
+- python 2.7 (for mongoose)
 - Git
 - Node.js
 - npm
 - MongoDB
 - Capability of running `.sh` files from Terminal or Powershell

+#### Environment Variables
+- MONGO_DB_USER - Holds an admin username to the MongoDB
+- MONGO_DB_PASS - Holds the password to the MongoDB for the admin MONGO_DB_USER
+- PYTHONPATH
+- PYTHONHOME

 #### Runtime
-- Web audio compatible browser, for a full list see
+- Web audio compatible browser, for a full list see https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API
-    https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API

 ## Install
 ### Dependencies
-1. Install the appropriate version of Git for your system.
+1. Install the appropriate version of Git for your system. https://git-scm.com/downloads
-    https://git-scm.com/downloads

 2. Install the appropriate version of Node.js for your system.
-This installs npm as well.
+This installs npm as well. https://nodejs.org/en/download/
-    https://nodejs.org/en/download/

-3. Install the appropriate version of MongoDB for your system.
+3. Install the appropriate version of MongoDB for your system. https://www.mongodb.org/downloads#production
-    https://www.mongodb.org/downloads#production

 ### Source
 1. Open a bash capable Terminal or Powershell.

 2. Clone the repository.
     ```
     git clone https://github.com/gui2project/5trackportastudio.git
     ```

 3. Run the install script.
     ```
     cd 5trackportastudio
     ./bin/install.sh